Donald Trump set to be arraigned in historic court moment

 “He will be a gentleman,” McLaughlin said.
 “He’ll show strength and he’ll show dignity and … we’ll get through this and win the election.”

 But Trump was also defiant.
-In a post late Monday night on his social media network he lashed out at Biden, suggesting the current president should be facing legal troubles of his own.
+He used his social media network to complain that he was going to court in a heavily Democratic area, declaring, “KANGAROO COURT.”

-Despite that, the scene around Trump Tower and the courthouse where Trump will stand before a judge was quiet overnight.
-There were signs both supporting and decrying the former president stuck to posts, one urging passers-by to donate to help fund Trump’s presidential library and another showing a shouting Trump behind bars.
+Despite that, the scenes around Trump Tower and the courthouse where Trump will stand before a judge were mostly quiet.
+There were some arguments, but police tried to keep protesters supporting the former president and those opposing him apart, confining them to separate sides of the nearby park using metal barricades.

+One demonstrator hoisted a sign reading “Trump or death 1776 2024,” but others carried placards showed images of Trump in prison.
+The dueling sentiments also played out on nearby posts, were one flyer urged passers-by to donate to help fund Trump’s presidential library and another showed a shouting Trump behind bars — together with police signs instructing that no parking was allowed near the area.

 The public fascination with the case was evident Monday as national television carried live images of Trump’s motorcade from his Mar-a-Lago club to a private, red, white and blue Boeing 757 stenciled with his name.
 From there, Trump was flown to New York, where cameras followed his motorcade into Manhattan and he spent the night at Trump Tower as he prepared to turn himself in.